 Why not hire a private chauffeur for your cat?

 Don’t laugh.
 Far from being a crazy idea, allowing your beloved kitty to travel with a professional pet transport service makes great sense – especially if you’re looking at a multi-day drive.
 Consider the advantages of a door-to-door service:

 - Experienced pet drivers who are dedicated pet lovers will pick them up at your door (or from your vet or boarding facility, if you want to leave earlier).

 - They will give them a feline-perfect cross-country ride.
 When you choose Starwood, they won’t even have to share their trip with someone else’s cats or other pets.
 (Although all your pets can travel together.)

 - They will attend to their every need, and you can enjoy your trip instead of juggling cat food, water breaks and kitty litter along the way.

 - It’s worry-free.
 Should your cat become ill along the way, what would you do?
 Professional pet transport drivers are highly trained and ready to calmly and appropriately handle any challenge or emergency that might arise.

 - And here’s a bonus that will make you purr: moving expenses you incur when relocating for a job are usually tax-deductible, and that includes pet moving expenses.
 Check IRS publication #521, or talk with your tax advisor about this nice perk.

-When Princess arrives at the door of your new home, you can have all her stuff (maybe even all your stuff) in place, reassuring her she is indeed home again.
+When your cat arrives at the door of your new home, you can have all their stuff (maybe even all your stuff) in place, reassuring them that they are indeed home again.